Explore The Biotech Campus

 Discover the Biotech Hub of the Southeast

 Huntsville plays a pivotal role in fueling Alabama’s growing reputation as the “Biotech hub of the Southeast.”
-For decades, Huntsville has been home to pioneers in Defense and Aerospace, like Boeing and Northrop Grumman, and Telecom companies like Adtran.
+For decades, Huntsville has been home to pioneers in defense and aerospace, like Boeing and Northrop Grumman, and telecom companies like Adtran.
 Today, the Rocket City is emerging as a pacesetter for biotech as well.
-Since 2006, HudsonAlpha has generated more than $3.2 billion in economic impact for the state of Alabama, and generated more than 2,000 jobs (direct and multiplier), according to the latest impact analysis study conducted by the University of Alabama in Huntsville.
+Since 2006, HudsonAlpha has generated more than $4.2 billion in economic impact for the state of Alabama, according to the latest impact analysis conducted by the University of Alabama in Huntsville.

 The HudsonAlpha campus houses the essence of bioscience under one umbrella by actively encouraging the collaboration, discovery, innovation, and curiosity that drive the bioscience field and industry forward.
 The intentionally designed architecture places grant-funded faculty researchers alongside for-profit companies to facilitate critical cross-collaboration of scientific and business knowledge.
 HudsonAlpha aims to bring bright minds together and home their endeavors along the double-helix sidewalk that bisects the campus: a marker to the life-saving human-health and agricultural genetic work that earmarks the Institute’s mission.